List of World Series champions: Results

-World Series records by franchise
+Records by franchise

 In the sortable table below, teams are ordered first by number of wins, then by number of appearances, and finally by year of first appearance.
 In the "Season(s)" column, bold years indicate winning appearances.

 Frequent matchups

 The following are the 20 matchups of teams that have occurred two or more times in the World Series.
 All teams that have participated in these were "Classic Eight" members of either the American or National League; no expansion team (created in 1961 or later) has faced the same opponent more than once in a World Series.